 - Ask how much the service will cost you.

 - Do not sign anything without reading it carefully first.
 If you don’t understand anything, get independent advice: see our Getting Help factsheet) Many potential borrowers have signed a document presented by a broker (sometimes thinking it is a loan application), only to discover later that they have signed a binding contract including a substantial fee that is payable whether they accept the loan arranged by the broker or not.

 The most common problem when dealing with a finance broker is that they might arrange an unsuitable or unjust loan.
 The credit law includes responsible lending conduct provisions that apply to finance brokers (and lenders).
 This means that a finance broker must:

 - make reasonable enquiries about your financial situation;

 - make reasonable enquiries about your requirements and objectives in seeking a loan;

 - take reasonable steps to verify your financial situation.

 A loan will be unsuitable if:

 - you cannot meet the financial obligations under the contract, or not without substantial hardship; and/or

 - the loan does not meet your objectives and requirements.

 WHAT IF I HAVE PROBLEMS WITH MY FINANCE BROKER?

 As long as the finance broker is licenced then they must be a member of the External Dispute Resolution (EDR) scheme, Australian Financial Complaints Authority.
-EDR is a free process where you can get a dispute determined by an independent body.
-If you are unable to resolve your problem directly with the finance broker you should lodge your dispute in EDR: see our Dispute Resolution factsheet.
+EDR is a free process where you can get a dispute determined by AFCA, an independent body.
+If you are unable to resolve your problem directly with the finance broker you should lodge your dispute with AFCA: see our Dispute resolution fact sheet.